Thiaguinho94/Thiaguinho94/README.md

 - 👋 Hi, I’m Thiago Azevedo
 - 👀 I’m interested in studying and improving my skills in development
-- 🌱 I’m currently learning Git, GitHub, Java and JavaScript.
+- 🌱 I’m currently learning GitHub, Java, JavaScript and Node.js
 - 💞️ I’m looking to collaborate in helping others with the little knowledge I have.
 - 📫 How to reach me  in LinkedIn https://www.linkedin.com/in/thiago-azevedo-9287863a/